Table of Contents

 7. Click Save & Close to record the opening balance.

-The Opening Balance can also be Entered as a Journey Entry
+The Opening Balance can also be Entered as a Journey Entry:

 Instead of the standard method, you can enter the opening balance through a journal entry.